rm511130/PCF4CAS/README.md

 Go back to [Apps Manager](http://login.sys.ourpcf.com) and take a look at how it has recognized and reconfigured itself for the Docker and Spring Boot Apps.

 ![](./images/AppMan_Recog_Docker_Spring_Apps.png)

+wip

+**Let's Recap:** Lab-5 didn't take very long and yet you accomplished some significant outcomes - as a developer, you were able to push a Docker Image of a service written in Go and you used Gradle and the CF CLI to push a Spring Boot App.

 Congratulations, you have completed Lab-5.